 NorthEdge Capital has invested in Bridge Farm Nurseries (“Bridge Farm”), the market-leading producer of ornamental plants, flowers and herbs in the UK, backing a management buyout from its family shareholders.
-It is the first deal for its recently opened NorthEdge Midlands office.
+It is the first deal from NorthEdge’s Midlands office.

-Founded in 1988 and headquartered in Spalding in Lincolnshire, Bridge Farm works with major UK supermarkets under the brand name Neame Lea, the 2017 UK Grower of the Year, where outdoor plants, flowers and herbs are of increasing importance as a category.
+Founded in 1988 and headquartered in Spalding in Lincolnshire, Bridge Farm works with major UK supermarkets under the brand name Neame Lea, the 2017 UK Grower of the Year.
 Bridge Farm’s core supermarket customer base, which includes Tesco and Aldi, is growing faster than the overall market as supermarkets increase garden ranges targeting shoppers buying for convenience or on impulse, and accordingly securing a greater share of the market.

 The business operates from five locations around Spalding, including its flagship site at Horseshoe Road.
 The company has a skilled and semi-skilled workforce of over 500 employees at peak times.

 Bridge Farm has invested significantly in recent years in glasshouse infrastructure and biomass heating to become the lowest-cost producer in the industry.
 NorthEdge’s investment will allow the management team to continue this capital expenditure programme, tripling its capacity and developing further its highly differentiated market proposition.

 The MBO was led by Bridge Farm CEO, David Ball, who has led the transformation of the business over the last five years.
 FOr more information about building a successful business, visit Lee Rosen Miami blog.